brunner/filefairy/utils/README.md

 First, download and install Cygwin by following the instructions here: https://cygwin.com/install.html

-You need to install the base, python, and wget packages.
+You need to install the base, nano, python, and wget packages.

 Once Cygwin is installed, right click on the desktop icon and click:
 Properties > Advanced > Run as Administrator (and check the box)